openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Assign code points 30 - 34 for ML-DSA and SLH-DSA algorithms.
 - Align KEM combiner with LAMPS
 - Drop CCA-conversion of X25519/X448
+- Switch to hedged variant also for SLH-DSA

 # Contributors